Sample-Efficient Human Evaluation of Large Language Models via Maximum Discrepancy Competition: More Experimental Results

-Figure \ref{fig:pairwise} presents the pairwise comparison results in the overall and four specific scenarios (scientific knowledge understanding, math reasoning, creative and functional writing, and code generation and explanation).
-One can observe that GPT-4-Turbo and Gemini-Pro are the top-2 competitive LLMs, surpassing other models significantly.
+Figure~\ref{fig:pairwise} presents the pairwise comparison results.
+Across both the overall assessment and each individual task, GPT-4-Turbo and Gemini-Pro emerge as the top two models, outperforming all other competitors by a substantial margin.